igoham/CISSP/1 - risk-and-compliance.md

 			- 10. Track and monitor all access to network resources and cardholder data.
 			- 11. Regularly test security systems and processes.
 			- 12. Maintain a policy that addresses information security for employees and contractors.

+## Change Management

+The change management process includes six steps:
+- Request the change
+- Review the change
+- Approve / Reject the change
+- Test the change
+- Schedule and implement the change
+- Document the change

+The last phase, document the change results